 These limits along with schema design and hotspot prevention have an impact on bulk loading, so ensure bulk loading best practices are being followed.

 Ensure monitoring is in place

 Setup Cloud Monitoring to alert you when you are approaching your limits.
-The default monitoring with Cloud Monitoring requires an active workspace to be set up.
-This should be done before going live with your application.

 Use Open Census and Cloud Trace to track and troubleshoot application latency with use of the client libraries.

 Have a data migration strategy (if required)

 Bulk loading of data into Cloud Spanner should take into account the distributed architecture to maintain performance:

 - Partition data by primary key

 - Creating secondary indexes after loading the data is generally faster

 This blog post is a good example of implementing high throughput writes.